Coronavirus advice and updates

 This page provides details about security, cleaning and social-distancing arrangements in court and tribunal buildings during the COVID-19 pandemic.

-HMCTS has produced a briefing document that summarises the routes that barristers (and other professional users) can use to raise ‘real time’ concerns about the safety of courts and tribunal buildings during the coronavirus pandemic.
+HMCTS has produced a briefing document that summarises the routes that barristers (and other professional users) can use to raise ‘real time’ concerns about the safety of courts and tribunal buildings.
 In summary, it is suggested that professional users should first raise their concerns locally with a member of staff whilst on site or immediately thereafter.
 In the event that the issue requires escalation, HMCTS has provided the contact details for the Regional Support Units and set out the information that ought to be included in any relevant communication.

 Members are reminded that the Bar Council has revamped its secure reporting tool, Talk to Spot, to ensure that members can use it to report coronavirus-specific concerns – for example around safety when attending court - as well as to report harassment and inappropriate behaviour.
 We are encouraging barristers to use the app wherever possible, as we are using the anonymous reports that we receive through it to form the basis of our broader discussions with HMCTS and other relevant stakeholders.

-Where barristers feel well enough to attend court, they should ask the judge for permission to appear in court remotely.
-If they do not feel well enough, or cannot participate remotely, then they are reminded that, under rule C26.3.b of the BSB Handbook, they may cease to act on a matter on which they are instructed and return their instructions if they are self-employed and illness makes them unable reasonably to perform the services required in the instructions.
+Where barristers feel well enough to attend court, they should ask the judge for permission to appear in court remotely or seek an adjournment.
+The request that they make will depend on how ill they are and which approach will best serve the interests of their client.
+If they do not feel well enough, or cannot participate remotely, then they are reminded that, under rule C26.3.b of the BSB Handbook, they may cease to act on a matter on which they are instructed and return their instructions if they are self-employed, and illness makes them unable reasonably to perform the services required in the instructions.
+In deciding whether they should return their instructions, they should also have regard to gC83 of the Handbook, which states that “In deciding whether to cease to act and to return existing instructions in accordance with Rule rC26, you should, where possible and subject to your overriding duty to the court, ensure that the client is not adversely affected because there is not enough time to engage other adequate legal assistance.”

 HMCTS guidance